qhawkins/IVCalc/README.md

 The program implements the binomial tree model for American options pricing and uses Brent's method for root-finding to calculate implied volatilities.
 It's designed to handle various edge cases and provide detailed progress information during the calculation process.

+YouTube video showcasing the functionality of this program: https://youtu.be/CueF89mmzGE

 ## Features

 - Fast, multi-threaded calculation of implied volatilities